csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 ![](img/ec_earth_table.png)
 </div>

-# Part 4: Remaining challenges
+# Part 5: Remaining challenges

 # Remaining challenges
 - What do you think the biggest challenges are in:
 	- Numerical Weather Prediction?
-   - Climate modelling?
+   -  Earth System modelling?

 - Discuss with the people next to you